 Rental Uniforms and Ancillary Products operating segment revenue increased \$179.3 million, or 5.9%, and the cost of rental uniforms and ancillary products increased \$73.1 million, or 4.2%.
-Revenue in fiscal 2014 was negatively impacted by 0.4% due to one less workday compared to fiscal 2013.
+Revenue in fiscal 2014 was negatively impacted by 0.4% due to one less workday and by 0.4% due to foreign currency exchange rate changes compared to fiscal 2013.
 The operating segment's fiscal 2014 gross margin was 43.3% of revenue compared to 42.3% in fiscal 2013.
 The increase in gross margin as a percent of revenue over fiscal 2013 was due to route efficiencies and increased revenue covering fixed costs including our plant infrastructure.